On mean curvature flow with forcing: Introduction

+In section~\ref{sec_ene}, based on the discrete-time minimizing movement, we generate a {\it flat flow} of \eqref{main} characterized as the continuum gradient flow of the energy functional $J(E)$ given in \eqref{energy}.
+Let us mention that, due to the lack of comparison principle, we need strong convergence of the discrete flow to characterize the continuum limit.
+To this end we impose geometric constraints to the minimizing movement to generate sufficient compactness on the discrete flow: see Definition~\ref{dis-flow} and $\eqref{admissible}$.

+Section~\ref{sec_exi} discusses coincidence of the two notions of solutions.
+Based on Proposition \ref{cor_bar}, we show in Theorem \ref{coro} that the flat flow is the unique viscosity solution of \eqref{fixed} with $\eta(t) = \lambda[|\Omega_t|]$.

-In section 5 we investigate the large-time behavior of star-shaped sets $\Omega_t$.
-Note that the unique (up to translation) stationary point of $J(E)$, among star-shaped sets, is a ball $B$ of volume $s_0$ by Assumption A. Using this fact and the gradient flow structure of \eqref{main eq1}, we obtain that $\Omega_t$ converges to a ball with volume $s_0$ in Hausdorff distance (Theorem~\ref{first}).
-Furthermore we are able to show that the convergence is in almost-$C^{1,1}$ sense (Lemma~\ref{holder}).
-Such regularity result invokes the center manifold approach taken in \cite{Escher:1998} to yield the exponential convergence of $\Omega_t$ to a unique ball $B$ with volume $s_0$ as $t\to\infty$.
+Finally in section \ref{sec_reg} we address the large-time behavior for \eqref{main1}.
+The gradient flow structure of \eqref{main} yields that $\Omega_t$ converges to a ball in Hausdorff distance (Theorem~\ref{first}).
+Furthermore we show that the convergence is in almost-$C^{1,1}$ sense (Lemma~\ref{holder}).
+Such regularity result invokes the center manifold approach taken in \cite{Escher:1998} to yield the exponential convergence of $\Omega_t$ to a unique ball of radius $r_{\infty}$.